 Has your dog been dormant?
 That can be a reason behind your dog’s boredom.
 He might be doing other things, like scratching the floor.
 This could also explain why they push their meal with their nose.

 Under-stimulation is a common cause of dog boredom because their minds aren’t getting enough activity.

 On account of lack of action, training, or play.
 Your dog may be pushing their food because it relieves boredom.

-They could be having fun with it by poking it.
-Simply for the sake of doing something unusual.
+They could have fun with it by poking it to do something unusual.

 Reason 6: Because of A Health Problem

 Your dog may also avoid their food because of a lack of hunger.
 However, you can manage your appetite or intentions yourself.
 When you’re fed excellent food, you feel the same way.

 But, a decrease in or lack of appetite is a secondary sensation.
 There is always an underlying cause for both us and dogs.